lurraca/comicaltournament/README.md

 **You:** This code sucks.
 Who coded this?
 [Amy?!](http://www.youtube.com/watch?v=KXlSFKLuzTA) :monkey:

 *I am by no means an expert JS developer.
-In fact this is my first real JS project (if you can it that), let alone node.js or angularjs.
+In fact this is my first real JS project (if you can call it that), let alone node.js or angularjs.
 So if you feel you can upgrade the monkey code or improve the project structure feel free to send your PR.*

 **You:** OH BOY!
 You call these test?